AatifBanday/cybersecurity-labs/README.md

 Goal:

-Build the practical skills required for an entry-level cybersecurity role (SOC Analyst / Junior Security Analyst) and work toward roles under NOC TEER 1/2 for PR eligibility.
+Build the practical skills required for an entry-level cybersecurity role

 Progress updated weekly.